deploymenttheory/go-api-sdk-jamfpro/README.md

 }
 ```

-Here, the DebugMode is set to true, which means the client will print debug information.
 The Logger uses the SDK's default logger.

 4. Initializing the Jamf Pro Client
 Once the HTTP client is configured, initialize the Jamf Pro client: